 5. Updated with industry news

 A good piano teacher will continue to learn piano, and seek continual improvement.
 The teacher will also stay in touch with latest trends in the industry – Is there a renowned pianist coming to town?
 Should I get my students to watch how this pianist play?
 Are there any change in syllabus and requirements for this year’s piano exam?
-What are the latest tools or softwares available that help students to learn better?
+Is my student ready to participate in piano competitions, like the Happy Music Festival?

 There are many more characteristics of a good piano teacher, but the ones above are the most important ones.
-By possessing these qualities, you can be assured that parents and students will love your lessons, and grow up to become a better piano player.
+By possessing these qualities, you can be assured that parents and students will love your lessons, and also help you build your career as a full-time piano teacher.